Chicken Pot Pie Recipe (VIDEO)

 - 1/2 cup heavy cream

-- 2 tsp salt, plus kosher salt to garnish
+- 2 tsp fine sea salt, or to taste, plus kosher salt to garnish

 - 1/4 tsp black pepper, plus more to garnish